-I had a plastic slide whistle, sort of a kid's version of a trombone, and I learned to play against those New Orleans jazz records, to improvise.
-That kind of music, when they're all playing together in a session without the solo bits (and there wasn't as much soloing as there is nowadays) they actually played counterpoint.
+I had a plastic slide whistle, sort of a kids version of a trombone, and I learned to play against those New Orleans jazz records, to improvise.
+That kind of music, when theyre all playing together in a session without the solo bits.
+There wasnt as much soloing then as there is nowadays, they actually played counterpoint.
 If you separated out the different instruments, the lead instruments like clarinet and trumpet and so forth, then they each played different tunes over the same chord changes and the tunes all worked together.
-This really caught my imagination because I'd always loved counterpoint from hearing Bach.
+This really caught my imagination because Id always loved counterpoint from listening to Johann Sebastian Bach.
 My Dad really played Bach a lot.
-Here coounterpoint was again but it was jazz and that was absolutely terrific.
-In with the jazz was also that golden root - the Blues.
+Now, here was counterpoint again but it was jazz and that was absolutely terrific.
+In with the jazz was also that golden root the Blues.

 Vince would come over from time to time, particularly if I fed him.
 He showed me some things about drumming.
-He was quite amazing to my neophyte way of looking at it.
-He could play something called 'the spoons' which was as old time instrumental time keeping trick involving kitchen cutlery.
+He was quite amazing in my neophyte way of looking at it.
+He could play something called the spoons which was as old-time instrumental timekeeping trick involving kitchen cutlery.
 He could crumple up paper and make it sound like brushes.
 Vince could turn just about anything into a drum kit.
 He was a good drummer.

-I continued with my interest in traditional music although what I was hearing around me was the kind of wishy-washy folk music that was popular.
+I continued with my interest in traditional music, although what I was hearing around me was the kind of wishy-washy folk music that was popular.
 There were some really excellent musicians that came out of the folk music boom but a lot of it was crap.
-In between the cracks there the real stuff was coming though.
+In between the cracks there, the real stuff was coming through.
 My ear had been trained by listening to that early jazz music so that when I heard the real thing I recognized it as being part of the root.
 A lot of this early jazz music was blues-based.
-The blues had sort of seeped in to New Orleans.
+The blues had sort of seeped into New Orleans.
 W.C.
-Handy was actually a field researcher for these early blues tunes and copyrighted everything he laid ear to - God bless him.
+Handy was actually a field researcher for these early blues tunes and copyrighted everything he laid an ear to God bless him.

-I was at Washington Square Park one time and an old colored gentleman showed up with his guitar and a promoter.
-I don't know who he was but he was obviously a known traditional blues musician, a pioneer.
+I was at Washington Square Park where folksingers used to congregate around the dry, central fountain.
+An old coloured gentleman showed up with his guitar and a promoter.
+I didnt know who he was but he was obviously a known traditional blues musician, a pioneer.
 When he started to play a herd of young blues wannabees clustered around him quite quickly and started playing too.
 I dont think it mattered if they were in tune or even playing the same song as long as they could say afterwards, that they had played with this particular blues pioneer.
-I didn't much care for that.
-I'd have sooner heard the old guy and what he had to sing but there you go.
+I didnt much care for that.
+Id have sooner heard the old guy and what he had to sing but there you go.

-Another time in Tompkins Square Park on New York's Lower East Side they had brought in a five part gospel group, just vocals.
-They were just standing on the grass and singing and it was quite, quite marvelous and what was really good about it was that I knew what they were going to sing in the next line.
+Another time in Tompkins Square Park on New Yorks Lower East Side they had brought in a five-part gospel group, just vocals.
+They were just standing on the grass and singing and it was quite, quite marvelous and what was really good about it was that I knew what they were going to sing for each line.
 I had learned.
-I had picked it up and here it was alive and standing before me.
-It was all familiar to me.
-The music of the South had become, mysteriously, my music.
+I had picked it up and here it was alive and standing before me, all familiar to me.
+The music of the black South had become, mysteriously, my music.

-I also heard Gil Evans in that same park and that was another good and real experience of a different kind.
+I also heard Canadian jazz pianist, arranger, composer and bandleader, Gil Evans, in that same park and that was another good and real experience of a different kind.

-I was wood shedding a lot at this time, learning to play guitar after
+I was woodshedding a lot at this time, learning to play the guitar,

-my fashion.
-I was singing these old blues numbers over and over again.
+after my fashion.
+I was singing these old blues numbers over and over

+again.
 I never got tired of them.
-There was something new about them every time.
+There was something new about them